muhammadazzazy/udemate/README.md

 ## About The Project

-A Reddit bot that collects free Udemy coupons from Reddit posts on specific subreddits.
+A collection of automation tools that read Reddit posts from [r/udemyfreebies](https://www.reddit.com/r/udemyfreeebies/), extract course links from middleman websites, convert them into direct Udemy links with coupons, and automate the enrollment process into free courses.

 ### Built With